makerdao/mips/MIP23/MIP23c4-Domain-Onboarding-Template.md

 ## Application

 ### Motivation
-- Explanation of why and how you want to fulfil this role.
+- Explanation of why and how you want to fulfill this role.

 ### Credentials
 - Past work experience.

 ### Relevant Information
-- Github Account
+- GitHub Account
 - MakerDAO Forum Account
 - Other relevant Accounts